Lee Jae-yoon: Personal life

 Lee is a brown belt in Brazilian jiu-jitsu and had competed in tournaments, before his foray into acting and modeling.
 He still goes to the gym, swims, and does jiu-jitsu three or four times a week to keep his physique.

 Lee has revealed his father has played a major influence on his healthy and athletic lifestyle.
 He says he has always been the athletic type, joining marathons in school, because his father encouraged him so.
 In high school, he was the fastest track and field athlete, that even his peers expected him to eventually make it to the Olympics.
 Lee further disclosed that aside from this parents, Bruce Lee was always an inspiration for him growing up.

 As an adult, Lee maintains he is a committed fitness enthusiast; besides doing the usual rounds at the gym and jiu-jitsu, Lee is also into judo, muay thai, and deep-water diving.
 This healthy and athletic lifestyle even influences his choice of an ideal partner.
 Lee has revealed in an interview that he would be pleased to find a romantic partner in the future who is also into sports and the active lifestyle, one with whom he can swim, run, or dive.

 As an athlete, Lee has been working closely with the sportswear and sports gear brand Puma, both as an endorser and ambassador.
 He regularly joins the Puma Run events in Singapore and Malaysia.

 Relationship

-In October 5, 2022, it was confirmed that Lee will hold a wedding ceremony with his girlfriend in November 2022.
+On October 5, 2022, it was confirmed that Lee will hold a wedding ceremony with his girlfriend in November 2022.